-On 10-October-1886 Electric Train Tablet (ETT) working was introduced on the section between Binegar and Shepton Mallet, and Masbury and Winsor Hill ceased to be block-posts.
+On 10-October-1886 Electric Train Tablet (ETT) working was introduced on the section between Binegar and Shepton Mallet, and Masbury ceased to be a block-post.
 When a Down goods train was assisted by a banking engine, then the tablet for the single-line section was carried on the train engine all the way through to Shepton Mallet, whilst the banking engine carried the 'bank engine staff' and returned from Masbury summit to Binegar signal-box as before.
 However it is clear from the revised instructions (click here) in S&DJR WTT Appendix No 8 dated 1-October-1886 that the bank engine staff was kept in some form of lock at Binegar signal-box that was interlocked with the ETT instrument there.
 This ensured that, even if the Down train reached Shepton Mallet and the tablet was placed in the ETT instrument there, the block section could not be cleared and a new tablet issued for another train until the bank engine staff had been returned to Binegar.

 It is believed that use of a bank engine staff ceased with the doubling of the line from Binegar to Shepton Mallet on 20-November-1892, after which date banking engines ran as far as the new signal-box at Masbury, where they crossed to the Up line and returned to Binegar.
 However during the 1920s the night shift at Masbury signal-box was abolished as an economy measure, so in order to avoid the need for banking engines to go all the way to Shepton Mallet (the intervening signal-box at Winsor Hill also being closed at night) special arrangements came into force with effect from 10-October-1927.